ycexiao/scikit-package/doc/source/new-project-guide/level-5-tutorial.rst

 #.
 Make a copy of ``news/TEMPLATE.rst`` and rename to ``news/<branch-name>.rst``.

-#. (optional) If you are using a Linux shell, you can setup an ``alias`` to make the creation of the news file ready for editing much quicker and easier
+#. (optional) If you are using a Linux shell, you can setup an ``alias`` to make the creation of the news file ready for editing much quicker and easier:

     Add the following line to ``~/.bashrc`` or ``~/.zshrc`` file: